Dan Walker is currently the lead achor on Channel 5’s re-launched flagship news bulletin, 5 News.

-Since working for the BBC Dan has gone on to cover Wimbledon, The Grand National, Royal Ascot, The Derby, and the 6 Nations.
-He has continued to work on domestic, European and international football (including every major tournament since 2006) has co-hosted the broadcaster’s Open golf coverage for the last 10 years and was an integral part of the BBC's Olympic offering in both London 2012 and Rio 2016.
+During his time at the BBC, Dan went on to cover Wimbledon, The Grand National, Royal Ascot, The Derby, and the 6 Nations.
+He continued to work on domestic, European and international football (including every major tournament since 2006) has co-hosted the broadcaster’s Open golf coverage for the last 10 years and was an integral part of the BBC's Olympic offering in both London 2012, Rio 2016 and Tokyo 2020.

 In September 2018 Dan hosted his first game show for BBC 1 called Chase the Case; the 20 part series saw Dan test the gameplay, wit and intelligence of 5 contestants in this brand new quiz format.